pfheatwole/thesis/source/introduction.rst

       venturi, dangerous blowback areas, expected wind velocity (useful for planning distances)

+    * It's a lot easier to summarize spatially-distributed structure if you have the actual wind field instead of having to code up some motion signature to detect it.
+Stay as general as possible when estimating the vectors.

+* How would wind field reconstruction help pattern use?

-  * Enable conditional predictions based on the state of the wind field.
+  * Predictions can be conditioned on the actual state of the wind field instead of the presence/absence of detected features.

     With access to the causal wind field, a predictive model can condition its predictions on the state of the wind field, so on-line predictions can try